 Basic concepts and principles of community relations with major emphasis on understanding human beings and how to utilize this information in a practical way.

-This course is an examination of current issues and social problems relating to the administration of justice in a culturally divers society.
+This course is an examination of current issues and social problems relating to the administration of justice in a culturally diverse society.
 Special focus of the course will be on the changing ethnicity of communities and related changes in social and institutional public policy.
-Also discussed is a cross cultural communication, implementing cultural awareness training, multicultural representation in law enforcement, and criminal justice interaction with various recial and ethnic groups.
+Also discussed is a cross cultural communication, implementing cultural awareness training, multicultural representation in law enforcement, and criminal justice

 Identification, Collection, and Preservation of Evidence